lukesrw/typescript-template/README.md

 Sets up three scripts:

--   clean - see clean.js
+-   clean - compiles TypeScript, then see clean.ts
 -   build - runs "clean", then compiles TypeScript
 -   test - runs "build", then runs mocha tests
+-   git - runs "test", then runs "clean"

+Before require/importing in another script, "build" must have been run.

+Before committing to the Git repository, "git" must have been run.

 Using npm init will update this with other NPM properties.